-To end the Wi-Fi connection, tap ain the SnapBridge tab.
-When the icon changes to tab.
+To end the Wi-Fi connection, tap a in the SnapBridge tab.
+When the icon changes to and select [Exit Wi-Fi mode.].

 Connecting to Computers or FTP Servers

 Making the Connection

 The camera can be connected to a computer or FTP server using any of the methods below.